matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 Mandate that an ICE candidate whose value is the empty string must be sent in an m.call.candidates message to signal that no more ICE candidates will be sent.
-The WebRTC spec requires browsers to generate such a candidate, however note that at time of writing, not all browsers do (Chrome does not).
+The WebRTC spec requires browsers to generate such a candidate, however note that at time of writing, not all browsers do (Chrome does not, but does generate an `icegatheringstatechange` event).
 The client should send any remaining candidates once candidate generation finishes, ignoring timeouts above.

 This allows bridges to batch the candidates together when bridging to protocols that don't support trickle ICE.